zoonoo/azure-docs.ko-kr/articles/azure-stack/azure-stack-monitor-health.md

 ---
-title: "Azure Stack의 상태 및 경고 모니터링 | Microsoft Docs"
+title: Monitor health and alerts in Azure Stack | Microsoft Docs
-description: "Azure Stack에서 상태 및 경고를 모니터링하는 방법을 알아봅니다."
+description: Learn how to monitor health and alerts in Azure Stack.
 services: azure-stack
 documentationcenter:
 author: chasat-MS